LaurenEGrubb/u1_lesson_js_data_types/README.md

 ![JavaScript](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fhackernoon.com%2Fhn-images%2F1*OF0xEMkWBv-69zvmNs6RDQ.gif&f=1&nofb=1)

 ## Lesson Overview
 In this lesson, we'll get an introduction to one of the most ***core*** and ***fundamental*** coding langauges, JavaScript.
-We'll practice implementing some JS code.
-We'll discuss JS data types and their usage.
+We'll practice implementing some JS code,  discuss JS data types and explain their usage.

+So take a deep breath, a nice sip of water, and lets get ready to learn something really amazing.

 ## Objectives
   - Learn about what JavaScript is